DenisFerrero/my-migration-sql/README.md

 ## Installation

-[NodeJS](https://nodejs.org/) module to automatically load migration and other queries using [MySQL](https://github.com/mysqljs/mysql) node instance
+[NodeJS](https://nodejs.org/) module to automatically load migrations and other queries using [MySQL](https://github.com/mysqljs/mysql) node instance
-Install NodeJS from the [official website](https://nodejs.org/en/download/) by dowloading the version based on your O/S Then in your project workspace console run
+Install NodeJS from the [official website](https://nodejs.org/en/download/) by downloading the version based on your O/S Then in your project workspace console run this command
 ```sh
 npm install my-migration-sql
 ```
-This command'll install the package
+You'll install the package

 ## Basic
 ```js